liftek22/HOV-AV_paper/README.md

 Check whether 7:31 is indeed volume 32:56 is indeed travel time.
 Both ranges (substraction) gives 24.
 Tried things like: `StatIsland_S3.iloc[1:5, 7:31]`.
 Yes, both ranges are correct.

+PROBLEM
+Trying to figure out whether there is a 'search and replace' option in firefox.
+So far no good answer :/ https://superuser.com/questions/463342/how-can-i-search-and-replace-in-firefox

+Better query was 'find and replace in jupyter'.
+Showed me a 'find and replace' option under edit.
+But it does 'replace all' :/  No way to do a few replacement

+SUGGESTION IDEA for Jupyter